24 Jul 2015

-Former Arts Council Chair Alastair Carruthers CNZM will be the Commissioner for New Zealand’s 2017 presentation at the Venice Biennale.
+Former Arts Council Chair Alastair Carruthers CNZM will be the Commissioner for New Zealand’s presentation at the Biennale Arte 2017 in Venice.

 Arts Council Chairman Dr Dick Grant says Mr Carruthers’ significant leadership, governance and arts experience will make him an assured ambassador as New Zealand returns to the most prestigious event on the international contemporary visual arts calendar.

-“I can confirm that New Zealand will be represented at the Venice Biennale in 2017 and we have worked quickly to secure our new Commissioner and begin the process of selecting a compelling proposal for the next New Zealand pavilion.”
+“I can confirm that New Zealand will be represented at the Biennale Art 2017 and we have worked quickly to secure our new Commissioner and begin the process of selecting a compelling proposal for the next New Zealand pavilion.”

 Heather Galbraith, Associate Professor at the Whiti o Rehua School of Art at Massey University, will step down from the role after the 2015 exhibition due to family commitments.

 Dr Grant says “Heather Galbraith made a very fine and much appreciated contribution as Curator and Deputy Commissioner in 2009, as Deputy Commissioner in 2013 and this year as Commissioner.
 We are certainly at a high point with this current exhibition.
 Simon Denny’s Secret Power has been tremendously well-received internationally and we want to make the most of this opportunity to further showcase the best of New Zealand contemporary art to the world in 2017.”

 Creative New Zealand is seeking proposals for the official New Zealand-led presentation at the 57th International Art Exhibition - La Biennale di Venezia.

 Commissioner Alastair Carruthers says, “This will be New Zealand’s 8th official exhibition.
 A series of diverse and powerful presentations by New Zealand artists has preceded it and a legacy of brave, affecting, rich, resonant and superbly well executed work has been built.”